The Killarney Itinerary Your Irish Mother Would Finally Approve Of

 Your Killarney itinerary should include at least one of these exceptional day trips, each offering distinct experiences.

 Option A: Dingle Peninsula (65-mile route) delivers Ireland’s most concentrated dose of spectacular coastal scenery—essentially Big Sur but with more sheep and fewer tech billionaires.
+This represents one of the premier things to do in Ireland for visitors seeking authentic coastal experiences.
 The perfectly preserved Gallarus Oratory, a 1,300-year-old stone church built without mortar, stands as testament to Irish craftsmanship and the apparently waterproof properties of carefully stacked stones.
 Dingle town itself offers lunch options ranging from Murphy’s Ice Cream (sea salt flavor that will ruin regular ice cream forever) to authentic chowder at John Benny’s that contains creatures pulled from the harbor that morning.

 Option B: The Beara Peninsula provides the perfect alternative for visitors allergic to other tourists.
 This less trafficked route features stone circles predating the pyramids, the copper mining village of Allihies with its improbable Caribbean-blue waters, and coastal views untarnished by tour buses.
 The Healy Pass delivers hairpin turns and panoramas that cause involuntary gasps, while Dursey Island can be reached by Ireland’s only cable car—a transportation method that inspires both awe and existential questioning.

 Option C: Skellig Michael (seasonal: May-September, $90-120) gained fame as Luke Skywalker’s retirement home in recent Star Wars films, but its 6th-century monastery perched on a needle of rock rising from the Atlantic impressed visitors long before Hollywood discovered it.
+This UNESCO World Heritage site consistently ranks among the best things to do in Ireland for adventurous travelers.
 Booking must be done months in advance, with sea conditions determining whether your boat actually departs.
 The 618 hand-carved steps to the top have no railings, creating a spiritual experience regardless of your religious affiliation.

 Irish Food and Drink Field Guide